algorand/go-algorand/data/transactions/logic/README_in.md

 In addition to the stack there are 256 positions of scratch space.
 Like stack values, scratch locations may be uint64s or byte-arrays.
-Scratch locations are intialized as uint64 zero.
-Scratch space is acccsed by the `load(s)` and `store(s)` opcodes which move data from or to scratch space, respectively.
+Scratch locations are initialized as uint64 zero.
+Scratch space is accessed by the `load(s)` and `store(s)` opcodes which move data from or to scratch space, respectively.

 ## Versions